 By 2011 Sasha had created the series “Photographic Duets”.
 In combining photographs in pairs according to a certain conceptual similarity, he aimed to emphasise the emotional basis of these works.
 Works from this series are held in a number of collections.

-Since 2014 he significantly changed his artistic expression and photographic style due to his interest in abandoned or historical objects related to soviet times.
-For almost 4 years Sasha has been taking pictures at the legendary industrial soviet plant Zil talking to workers and finding unique scenes.
-The result of his work was his first museum exhibition, entitled Socialist Surrealism, which took place at the Jewish Museum and the Tolerance Center in Moscow, in 2018.
-17 large format images show the atmosphere of the plant Zil in its last years before its demolishment.
-In 2019 this project became part of the V Ural Industrial Biennale of Contemporary Art in Ekaterinburg.
+After 2014 his work changed significantly due to his interest in abandoned or historical Soviet buildings.
+For almost 4 years, Sasha took pictures at the legendary plant Zil car plant, getting to know workers and producing unique documentation of this relic of Soviet industrial might.
+The result was his first museum exhibition, “Socialist Surrealism”, which took place at the Jewish Museum and Tolerance Center in Moscow in 2018.
+Seventeen large-format images show the atmosphere of the Zil plant just before it was demolished.
+In 2019, the project was part of the V Ural Industrial Biennial of Contemporary Art in Yekaterinburg.

-His recent exhibition entitled “Nature or Progress” took place at the Winzavod Contemporary Art Center in Moscow from August 19 to September 3, 2021.
+In autumn 2020, Sasha exhibited his new photographic series on the subject of aviation, “Guided Heavens”, at the Ekaterina Foundation in Moscow.
+His most recent exhibition,“Nature or Progress”, took place at Winzavod Contemporary Art Center in Moscow from August 19 to September 3, 2021.